Local triviality for G-torsors: Appendices

+Let $S$ be a scheme.
 Let $f: X \to Y$ be a morphism of $S$--algebraic spaces.
-We consider the quasi-coherent sheaf $\Omega^1_{ X/Y}$ on $X$ defined in \cite[68.1.2, Tag 04CT]{St}.
-Let $T$ be a $S$--scheme equipped with a closed subscheme $T_0$ defined by a quasi-coherent ideal $\cI$ such that $\cI^2=0$.
+We consider the quasi-coherent sheaf $\Omega^1_{ X/Y}$ on $X$ defined in \cite[Tag 04CT]{St}.
+Let $T$ be an $S$--scheme equipped with a closed subscheme $T_0$ defined by a quasi-coherent ideal $\cI$ such that $\cI^2=0$.
 According to \cite[7.A page 167]{O} for any commutative diagram of algebraic spaces

 if there exists a dotted arrow filling in the diagram then the set of such dotted arrows form a torsor under $\Hom_{\cO_{T_0}}(x_{0}^*\Omega^1_{X/Y} , \cI)$.
 We extend to group spaces well-known statements on group schemes \cite[II.4.11.3]{SGA3}.